 What is your opinion on Bihar artists seeking pension from the Lalit Kala?

 It is wrong to say that they are seeking a pension from Lalit Kala Academy.
 They are demanding their rights, the Academy has opened Regional Art Centres in Delhi, Lucknow, Calcutta, and Bhubaneswar, but facilities were not given to them to work.
 They are demanding those facilities.
 In these four centres, five states come under each centre.
 There is a branch office in Patna, in which displaced artists come and work.
 They should get more facilities.
 Both the number and quantity of their scholarship should be increased.
 Raw material and latest equipment should be available.
 The number of experts should be increased.
 Art activities should be expanded in backward states.
 The artist spends his whole life with minimum means.
 He does not have much money at the end of his age, so he must get social security from the government.

 What is the future of art considering the fact that NFT is taking off in a big way?

 Today, when everything is being sold online, art will also be sold.
 Can’t stop it, it only benefits the artist, not harm.
 He can sell his art work sitting at home.
 He doesn’t need to take all his stuff to the exhibitions.
 By participating in online exhibitions, he is taking his works to the people.
-I don’t think it will do any harm to the art.
+I don’t think it will do any harm to the Art magazine Delhi.
 Talking about duplication, it has happened in the past and will happen in the future.
 The original workmen will not be affected by this.